BottomRedoxModel/IPBM/README.md

   download [ERSEM] from the official cite.

-2. Add SPBMDIR environment variable (only if you are going to use pre-compiled NetCDF libraries)
+2. Add SPBMDIR environment variable (only if you are going to use pre-compiled NetCDF libraries).

   * In Search, search for and then select: Environment variables or something similar
   * In the user variables specify the name **SPBMDIR** and the value **path:\to\SPBM**

-3. Make a build
+3. Make a build.

   * Start "CMake"
   * Browse the **Where is the source code** to the **path:\to\SPBM\src**